vanwars/mmart-api/README.md

 ## Naming conventions
-Each of your endpoints can store any field that you wish, however there are a few special naming conventions that you should use if you want your data to be treated as an image, audio file, or date:
+Each of your endpoints can store any field that you wish, however there are a few special naming conventions that you should use if you want your data to be treated as an image or as an audio file:
 * Images: any key that is prefaced with an **image_** string will be treated as an image.
 * Audio: any key that is prefaced with an **audio_** string will be treated as an audio file.
-* Dates: any key that is prefaced with a **date_** string will be treated as a date.

 # S3 File setup instructions